-Total expenses for all parts and filter media should not exceed \$90 - a good scavenger could acquire most of these materials at much less cost.
-Thus, for a household of 5 people, for the first 6 months of operation the cost should be less than \$3 per person per month, or less than \$0.05 per liter.
-For subsequent 6-month periods over the lifetime of system, the cost should drop below \$0.02 per liter, or \$1.30 per person per month.
+Total expenses for all parts and filter media should not exceed \$90-a good scavenger could acquire most of these materials at much less cost.
+Thus, for a household of five people, for the first six months of operation the cost should be less than \$3 per person per month, or less than \$0.05 per liter.
+For subsequent six-month periods over the lifetime of system, the cost should drop below \$0.02 per liter, or \$1.30 per person per month.

-For more information on sustainability and self-reliance in drinking water filtration, see our website:
+For more information on sustainability and self-reliance in drinking water filtration, see our website: www.aqsolutions.org.

-agsolutions.org